-With the arrival of warmer weather also comes tick season, and with it the threat of Lyme disease.
-Did you know that Suffolk County is in the heart of one of the country’s highest risk areas?
-Parents, especially, need to be aware of the risks of tick-borne disease in children.
-Dr. Saul Hymes, Director of the Lyme and Tick-Borne Disease Center at Stony Brook Children’s, offers his best advice.
+When warmer weather arrives, so does tick season, and the threat of Lyme disease.
+With Suffolk County in the heart of one of the country’s highest risk areas, parents need to be aware of the risks of tick-borne disease in children.
+Dr. Saul Hymes, Director of the Lyme and Tick-Borne Disease Center at Stony Brook Children’s Hospital, offers this advice.

 What is Lyme Disease?